Paradise1008/LEG/README.md

 ## Prerequisites
-Here is the list of packages used in LEG.
-Please make sure they are properly installed before running LEG.
+There is a list of packages deployed in LEG.
+Please make sure they are properly installed before use.
 * [cvxpy](https://github.com/cvxgrp/cvxpy)
 * [Mosek](https://www.mosek.com/documentation/)
 * [Keras](https://www.mosek.com/documentation/)